-- 42.1 A vote in writing by secret ballot on any resolution instead of or after a vote by a show of hands may be demanded by: - (a) at least 20% of the voting members present; or - (b) the chairperson. - 42.2 A vote in writing by secret ballot must be taken when and how the chairperson directs, unless clause 42.3 applies. - 42.3 A vote in writing by secret ballot must be held immediately if it is demanded under clause 42.1: - (a) for the election of a chairperson under clause 31.2; or - (b) to decide whether to adjourn the meeting. - 42.4 A demand for a vote in writing may be withdrawn.
+- 42.1 A vote in writing by secret ballot may be demanded on any resolution instead of or after a vote by a show of hands by: - (a) voting members present with at least 20% of the votes that may be passed on the resolution on the vote in writing (worked out as at 5pm on the day before the vote in writing is demanded); or - (b) the chairperson. - 42.2 A vote in writing by secret ballot must be taken when and how the chairperson directs, unless clause 42.3 applies. - 42.3 A vote in writing must be held immediately if it is demanded under clause 42.1: - (a) for the election of a chairperson under clause 31.2; or - (b) to decide whether to adjourn the meeting. - 42.4 A demand for a vote in writing may be withdrawn.